 Tacit Knowledge in the 무예도보통지 (Muye Dobo Tongji)

-Kwon Bup Bo: The Documentation of the Fist Fighting Method
+Kwon Bup Bo: The Documentation of the Fist Fighting Method (Using Tacit Knowledge)

 Figure 1: An example of the Muye Dobo Tongji fist fighting techniques.
 This is attached to the following excerpt: “6,7,8,9,10.
 Move forward and make the Hyunkak Huheese (False Prey Posture) kicking the right hand with the right foot and the left hand with the left foot, then the right hand with the right foot.
 [Next Paragraph] 11,12.
 Immediately make the Sunranjuse (Docile Bird Wing Posture)...”
 [6].

 The Kwon Bup Bo is a fist fighting method of the Muye Dobo Tongji.
-Images are provided for these steps, but the images are not correlated with a specific number.
-Context clues are required to connect the image to the description.
-In Figure 1, the right figure is kicking with his right hand touching his right foot, which fits the description of steps 8 and 10.
-Since steps 11 and 12 are attached to this image, it seems that the images should be read right to left, similar to the formal Chinese language used in Korea at the time [6].
+The manual uses both text descriptions and images to describe the techniques in the method (Figure 1).
+The first obstacle in recreating this form is that the images are not correlated with a specific step number.
+Images do not have step numbers next to them to indicate which step they are demonstrating of the multitude in the descriptive excerpt.
+Context clues are then required to connect the image to the description.
+For example, in Figure 1, the right figure is kicking with his right hand touching his right foot, which fits the description of steps 8 and 10.
+Since steps 11 and 12 are also attached to this image, it seems that the image on the left represents this additional paragraph of movement.
+This then implies that the images should be read right to left, similar to the formal Chinese language used in Korea at the time [7].
+However, it is still unclear how one should transition between these movements and what stances should be adopted to prepare for these movements (does the practitioner kick with a straight leg or does the practitioner use a snap kick?
+What stance is adopted after the kick?).
+To bolster my understanding of this form and increase my ‘tacit knowledge’ of the method, I used a secondary source - a YouTube video recreating the form.

 Video 1: This video was found on YouTube and recreates the Muye Dobo Tongji’s Kwon Bup Bo [8].

-I also hold personal experience in martial arts.
+I can then build on this presentation of the method with my personal experience in martial arts.
 I learned Taekwondo under an instructor from 4th grade to 10th grade and have continued personal training afterward (currently in my 3rd year of college).
-I was also an instructor myself from the end of 8th grade until the spring of 10th grade (the start of the COVID-19 pandemic).
-This training also included supplemental martial arts, including weapon work (khali stick, bo staff, nunchuck, and sword techniques), grappling (Brazilian Jiu Jitsu, Aikido, and Wing Chun), and self-defense (Krav Maga and Muay Thai).
-I also have lifted weights since the middle of 9th grade.
-This strong foundational martial arts base has given me the chance to further analyze and interpret the moves in both the manual and the recreation.
+I was also an instructor from the end of 8th grade until the spring of 10th grade (the start of the COVID-19 pandemic).
+This training also included supplemental martial arts such as weapon work (Kali, bo staff, nunchaku, and sword techniques), grappling (Brazilian Jiu Jitsu, Aikido, and Wing Chun), and self-defense (Krav Maga and Muay Thai).
+On top of this, I have also lifted weights since the middle of 9th grade, developing the muscles required to perform Taekwondo standard kicks, strikes, and blocks.

 Video 2: This is my recreation of the Muye Dobo Tongji’s Kwon Bup Bo, done in St. Louis MO in WashU Housing on April 20th, 2025.